9

 What is Pilates?

-Pilates is an exercise technique that Joseph Pilates developed.
+Pilates is an aerobic exercise technique that Joseph Pilates developed for health benefits.
 The practice includes controlled movements involving the entire body, focusing on the core muscles.

-One can perform these exercises on a reformer, a mat, or other equipment.
+Pilates workouts can be performed on a reformer, a mat, with other equipment and

 Other pilates moves improve flexibility, strength, posture, mental health, and more.